A bit about me

 My Approach

 While I prioritise curiosity and connection, I’m also comfortable being direct when it serves your well-being or relationships.
-I listen deeply—to what’s said and what’s not (yet) spoken—and aim to create a space that feels both supportive and brave, encouraging you to experiment with new perspectives and ways of being.
+I listen deeply—to what’s said and what’s not (yet) spoken—and aim to create a space that feels both supportive and brave, gently encouraging you to experiment with new perspectives and ways of being.

 What Therapy Might Look Like

 Together, we’ll explore the interplay between your inner world and the cultural and relational dynamics influencing your life.
 This might involve gaining personal insights, zooming out to see the bigger picture, or challenging long-held assumptions.
-We’ll also work on practical steps to help you live a life aligned with your goals and values.
+We’ll also work on practical steps to help you live a life more aligned with your goals and values.

 Get in Touch

 Reaching out for support can feel like a big step, and it’s a courageous one.
-It shows you care deeply about your well-being and/or relationships, and that’s a meaningful place to start.
+It shows you care deeply about your well-being and/or relationships, and that’s an incredibly meaningful place to start.
 If my approach resonates with you, I’d love to hear from you.
 Contact me to arrange a free 20-minute consultation and see how we might work together.

 Credentials